Rev Jack's sermon is available on video RIGHT HERE.

 LORD, we beseech thee, absolve thy people from their offences; that through thy bountiful goodness we may all be delivered from the bands of those sins, which by our frailty we have committed.
 Grant this, O heavenly Father, for the sake of Jesus Christ, our blessed Lord and Saviour.
 Amen.

 The Collect asks God to pardon our offences, that is our wrongs, failures and failures to act as we should, where we have “erred and stray from His Way like lost sheep”, through His great mercy.
 Note, through the mercy of God, not because we have been good, but because we cannot be good without Him in the form of the Holy Ghost.
-Without His Light, we are darkness.
-This is yet another common theme running through all of the collects.
-The theme is simple.
-We need Him to deliver us from the multitudes of sins, by which our frail nature of ungodliness, we have committed.
-Each day we find new ways to sin, or at least we think that until we find in fact there is no new thing under the sun.(Ecclesiastes 1:9)
+We are utterly incapable of goodness without the help of the Holy Ghost.
+We are sinful, prideful beings without His Help.
+But with His Help there is no end to the good that we can become.
+We have to recognize this and then consciously ask for the Holy Ghost to enter into our hearts and transform our hearts souls and minds.
+Without this transformation we are utterly lost.
+But with it, we become Paul’s New Man 2.0, an epic upgrade from our first revision.

-Truly there is nothing new.
-There are no new sins to be invented, to paraphrase the scripture quote from Ecclesiastes.
+In this world we will find that as far as sins go, truly there is nothing new.
+All the sins that will exist are present in this world and we aren’t making any new ones.
 The human heart is always as dark and depraved without the shining light of the Holy Spirit as it ever has been.
+This is why the world is full of the same problems as it always has.
+Humans are naturally resistant to any form of change, especially spiritual change.
 It has been this way since the time of Adam.
 People are always seeking ways to get around God and His Laws, but they truly cannot.
 Our only hope is to be in Him and be reborn in the Spirit.
 As Abraham Lincoln said in the famous Gettysburg address “That this nation, under God, shall have a new birth of freedom.”
 Only under God, can we be reborn a new, and as he said, our freedom will be reborn again.
 We can only be reborn in the spirit and not the flesh as Nicodemus found out when he came to Jesus by night.
 In order to be reborn a new in the spirit, we first have to ask for our sins to be pardoned and be delivered from our sins by Jesus Christ Our Lord and Our Heavenly Father.
 The key word is ask.
 This will never happen for us if we do not take the first step and ask God to enter into our hearts and regenerate our spirit.
 He will not come in uninvited into to our hearts.
 We have to allow the Holy Spirit access in order for our spirits to be revitalized.

 And once we ask for our sins to be pardoned, we have to go forth and persevere in our efforts not to sin again.
 Only then can we be truly re-born.
 Through a sense of godliness, we obtain that “new birth” of freedom.
 If everybody in this country followed that simple advice, just think of how great our country would be.
 Look at Abraham Lincoln for an example of a Godly man, one of the greatest Presidents ever elected, who by following God and His Word, helped preserve the Union of this wonderful nation, albeit at a great cost to our freedom and with a huge expansion of government.